AmaniTechnologiesLtd/Public-IOS-SDK/README.md

 ### App permissions

 Amani SDK makes use of the device Camera, Location and NFC.
+If you dont want to use location service please provide in init method.
 You will be required to have the following keys in your application's Info.plist file:

 ```xml
 <key>com.apple.developer.nfc.readersession.iso7816.select-identifiers</key>